 By harnessing these powerful GDB commands, you can analyze and manipulate your program’s behavior at the machine instruction level, gaining valuable insights into its low-level execution dynamics.

-1. stepi – The stepi command in GDB allows you to execute a single machine-level instruction and then stop at the next instruction.
+command in GDB allows you to execute a single machine-level instruction and then stop at the next instruction.
 It provides fine-grained control over the execution flow, allowing you to closely analyze the program’s behavior at the machine instruction level.
-This command is especially useful when debugging low-level code or investigating specific instructions.
+This command is especially useful when debugging low-level code or investigating specific instructions. - nexti – The

-2. nexti – The nexti command is similar to stepi, but it skips over function calls.
+, but it skips over function calls.
 It executes the current machine instruction and stops at the next instruction that is not a call instruction.
-This command is helpful when you want to step through code at the machine instruction level while bypassing function calls.
+This command is helpful when you want to step through code at the machine instruction level while bypassing function calls. - continue – The

-3. continue – The continue command resumes the execution of the program until it reaches a breakpoint, signal, or program termination.
+command resumes the execution of the program until it reaches a breakpoint, signal, or program termination.
 It allows you to execute the program without any further interruption.
-This command is useful for quickly running the program and observing its behavior as a whole.
+This command is useful for quickly running the program and observing its behavior as a whole. - finish – The

-4. finish – The finish command runs the program until the current function completes and returns to its caller.
+command runs the program until the current function completes and returns to its caller.
 It is particularly useful when you want to step out of the current function and return to the caller’s context.
-This command can help you understand the flow of control within the program and identify issues related to function calls.
+This command can help you understand the flow of control within the program and identify issues related to function calls. - until – The

 Signal Handling